robocomp/LearnBlock/doc/learnblock.md

 Below explained the steps to follow to program the Learnbot with tis IDE:

+## Run LearnBlock

+For run this IDE you should execute the follow lines:

+    $ chmod +x startLearnblock
+    $ ./startLearnblock

 ## Simple program

 With this code the LearnBot follow the red lines.